WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

 Broadly, there are three categories of instructions that fit into the Relaxed SIMD proposal:

-1. Integer instructions where the the inputs are interpreted differently (e.g. swizzle,  4-D dot-product)
+1. Integer instructions where the inputs are interpreted differently (e.g. swizzle,  4-D dot-product)
 2. Floating-point instructions whose behavior for out-of-range and NaNs differ (e.g. float-to-int conversions, float min/max)